Serveny/pinball-defense/README.md

 - player win if every resource from drill hole is farmed
 - monsters win if there is no of your buildings in base left

+Beginning phase:

+- Very easy enemy waves, because it must take long to build a new tower
+- Only defending by hitting an enemy with the ball